byoda/byoda-python/docs/infrastructure/directoryserver.md

     ngoduykhanh/powerdns-admin:latest
 ```

-- Create your CA
+## Create your CA

+Each network has the following secrets:
+- Network Root CA: self-signed, store off-line
+- Network Services CA: signed by Network Root CA, signs CSRs for the ServiceCA of each service in the network
+- Network Accounts CA: signed by the Network Root CA, signs CSRs for pods/clients
+- Network Data: Signed by Network Root CA, used to sign documents such as service schemas/data contracts so pods/clients can validate that the service is supported by the network

-On a private server, preferably air-gapped,
+On a private server, preferably air-gapped:
 ```
+cd ${BYODA_HOME}
 git clone https://github.com/StevenHessing/byoda-python
 cd byoda-python
 pipenv shell